-How To Make A Gingersnap Pie Crust ~ a simple cookie crumb crust perfect for holiday pies and no bake summer desserts ~ just as easy, but so much tastier than a plain graham cracker crust!Â
+How To Make A Gingersnap Pie Crust ~ a simple cookie crumb crust perfect for holiday pies and no bake desserts ~ just as easy, but so much tastier than a plain graham cracker crust!

 Try this variation out on your favorite pies that call for a crumb crust, I think you’ll be amazed at how much personality it adds to so many different recipes.
 Ginger goes with lemon, chocolate, and fruit of all kinds, so experiment away!
+And let’s face it, while we love a classic pie pastry crust we’re not always up for the work.
+My gingersnap pie crust rules during the holidays!

-Why use gingersnaps for a crumb crust?
+why use gingersnaps for a pie crust?

-- When you use gingersnap cookie crumbs to make a crust you have instant flavor built right in from the get-go, no need to spice or season any further.
+- Fabulous flavor: When you use gingersnap cookie crumbs to make a crust you have instant flavor built right in from the get-go, no need to spice or season any further.
 The warm flavors of cinnamon, cloves, and ginger add another flavor dimension to your recipe.

 I like to use the extra thin crispy gingersnaps for this recipe, and my go-to brand is Nyakers, from Sweden, but any gingersnap cookies will work, so go with what you can find.
 The crumbs freeze well, too, so you can make them ahead for later use.
 Just pack them into heavy duty zip lock bags and squeeze out the extra air.